EMSTrack/Algorithms/README.md

 You will find that this fails!
 That's because this particular configuration uses certain historical data files that do not exist **yet**.

-You will need to run one of our scripts to produce some input data.
+You will need to run one of our scripts to produce some synthetic input data.
 These inputs are examples of well-formatted CSV files that EMS organizations can export their historical data to.

 `[Insert command for script here.]`